agitter/my-manuscript/manuscript.md

 Testing whether build artifacts are uploaded from PRs originating from foreign repositories.
 Notifications make it easy to view the latest manuscript PDF.
 Testing `Do not build on "Push" events`.
+Testing `Do not build on "Push" events` with a pull request with correct build number.

 This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.